Parineeti Chopra: Music and stage performances

-Off-screen work
+Philanthropy

 In addition to acting in films, Chopra is active in charity work and supports a number of causes.
 She walked the ramp at the Wills Lifestyle India Fashion Week to support the Shabana Azmi Mijwan Welfare Society, a NGO dedicated to empowering girls.
 She also appeared on NDTV's Greenathon, an initiative to support eco-friendliness and investigate poor electricity supplies in rural villages, to lend her support.
+In 2013, she along with Urmila Matondkar, walked for Manish Malhotra in London, to support the Angeli Foundation – a charity that works to empower the Girl child in India.
 Chopra was appointed as the brand ambassador for the 'Beti Bachao-Beti Padhao' campaign to promote the cause of girl child by the Haryana government in 2015.
 In 2016, she was seen on the TV show Mission Sapne, where she helped 13-year-old Bhavna Suthalya secure a better future.

-In 2017, Chopra became an ambassador for Tourism Australia in ‘Friends of Australia’ advocacy panel by Tourism Australia.
+In 2017, Chopra became an ambassador for Tourism Australia in 'Friends of Australia' advocacy panel by Tourism Australia.
 According to the India Entertainment Marketing Report 2019, Indian visitors to Australia have grown at an average of 21 percent since the appointment of Chopra in comparison to 15 percent growth experienced during the prior six months.
 In 2020, Chopra did a virtual coffee date with people to raise funds that will feed 4,000 family members of 1,000 daily wage earners.
 Chopra is an aquaphile and was chosen as PADI's AmbassaDiver in May 2022.
 She has taken active part in cleaning the ocean during her scuba diving sessions.
 Chopra also cleaned Mumbai's beach post Ganpati visarjan in September 2022.
 She has also ramp walked in the Lakme Fashion Week and has been the cover model for several magazines.
 Chopra was conferred with "Master Scuba Diver" title in 2023.